jhonkone/js_game/README.md

 - Up Arrow
 - Down Arrow

-*NOTE* about controls - It is not recommended to open browser's developer tools when playing - this might cause lose of controls, even occasionally after closing the tools and reloading the page."

 *Mobile device controls*

 This game is playable with mobile devices (phones, tablets etc) which have an accelometer an HTML5 browser!
 The device has to be held in _upright position and Auto Rotate disabled_.